Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack/Readme.md

     0 upgraded, 1 newly installed, 0 to remove and 34 not upgraded.
     ...

-Ask your cloud administrator which settings you need to use for the cloud you want to deploy the Kuberflow cluster(your team might be working with multiple public or on-prem clouds):

-  - your cloud name (`DEMOE2` in this tutorial)
-  - endpoint resource manager
-  - storage endpoint
-  - keyvault dns or some other security mechanisms your team is using
+## Registering with the correct cloud

-Then register with the correct cloud.
+Then register with the correct cloud like so:

     $ az cloud register -n DEMOE2 --endpoint-resource-manager "https://management.demoe2.example.com" --suffix-storage-endpoint "portal.demoe2.example.com" --suffix-keyvault-dns ".vault.portal.demoe2.example.com"
     The cloud 'DEMOE2' is registered.